uilab-kaist/cs774-ethics-fall-2020/README.md

 ## Evaluation(Subject to change)

- **If you actively and honestly participate in every discussion you will get at least B- (Project will be be a way to divide A+~B- in this case)**
+ **If you actively and honestly participate in every discussion and do the project you will get at least B- (Project will be be a way to divide A+~B- in this case)**

 * 16 In-Class Discussion : 40%